symfony/symfony-docs/messenger.rst

 .. code-block:: terminal

-    # see all messages in the failure transport
+    # see all messages in the failure transport with a default limit of 50
     $ php bin/console messenger:failed:show

+    # see the 10 first messages
+    $ php bin/console messenger:failed:show --max=10

+    # see only MyClass messages
+    $ php bin/console messenger:failed:show --class-filter='MyClass'

+    # see the number of messages by message class
+    $ php bin/console messenger:failed:show --stats

     # see details about a specific failure
     $ php bin/console messenger:failed:show 20 -vv